zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 $130 Mix and Master : Multitrack Recording (verse, bass, snare, guitar, etc.)

+$180 Mix and Master : Multitrack 50+ tracks

 $30 Mastering Only

 (we prefer stems to be 24 bit depth, 48k sample rate)